 Generate new token on Smarp

-The generated token will be used to setup a connection between Smarp (as SCIM server) and the IDP (as SCIM client).
-Follow instructions here to generate a token.
+The generated token will be used to set up a connection between Smarp (as SCIM server) and the IDP (as SCIM client).
+Follow these instructions here to generate a token.

 Setup SCIM application on IDP

 If you don’t already have SSO with Smarp, follow this step to create a new application on your Azure.
 Otherwise, skip to the next step.